In this short tutorial, You will learn about how to do url validation in Angular and typescript application with input form.

 }

-And output you seen in browser is
+And output you see in the browser is

 Angular html5 input type url pattern validation

-Another way to do url validation is to define the input type=url
+Another way to do URL validation is to define the input type=url in the HTML element.
+However, this supports html5 only and modern browsers.

-Input is defined with following attributes
+Input is defined with the following attributes.

 <input type="url" name="websiteurl" id="websiteurl" placeholder="https://example.com" [(ngModel)]="websiteurl" [ngModelOptions]="{ updateOn: 'blur' }" #urlerror="ngModel" pattern="[-a-zA-Z0-9@:%_+.~#?&//=]{2,256}(.[a-z]{2,4})?\b(/[-a-zA-Z0-9@:%_+.~#?&//=]*)? "

-Following is an complete code
+Following is a complete code

 <div>

-required />
+required

 <div *ngIf="urlerror.invalid && (urlerror.dirty || urlerror.touched)">